lorenzwalthert/useR2022.precommit.slides/README.md

 </p>

-## We have provided font sizes that can be seen even from small screens.
+## We included default font sizes that can be seen even from small screens.

 <p align="center">
 <img src="img/header.png"